SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

  - The patient’s details, already entered through the web app, are automatically loaded into the hospital’s system by simply scanning the QR code on the ticket.
  - This allows for seamless registration and ensures the patient receives timely and appropriate care.

+### Achieving Pre-Sorting through Kiosks on Site
+<p>Using Kiosks at the Site: Patients who arrive directly at the A&E site can use user-friendly kiosks to streamline the registration and sorting process.
+Unlike the web app, kiosks do not need to calculate the Loading Function as the patient is already at the site.
+The kiosk generates a ticket based on the department the patient needs to visit.</p>

+<p>Process for Kiosk Usage</p>

+ 1. Inputting Patient Information:
+  - Patients use the kiosk to enter essential details such as:
+    - Name
+    - Date of Birth (DOB)
+    - Symptoms
+    - Allergies or Current Medications
+    - Contact Information (e.g., email)

+ 2. Determining the Required Department:
+  - Based on the symptoms provided, the kiosk directs the patient to the appropriate department:
+    - Emergency Department (ED)
+    - Minor Injuries Unit (MIU)
+    - GP or other relevant services available at the site

+ 3. Generating a Patient Ticket:
+  - The kiosk provides the patient with a printed or digital ticket containing:
+    - Patient Details: Name, DOB
+    - Department Name: Indicates where the patient needs to go (e.g., ED, MIU)
+    - Level/Location: The floor or area where the department is located (e.g., "Level 2, Red Zone")
+    - Ticket Number: A unique number to maintain queue order

+  4. E-Ticket Delivery via Email:
+   - If the patient provides an email address, the kiosk can automatically send an e-ticket to their email.
+   - The e-ticket includes the same details as the printed ticket, ensuring patients have a backup and can easily retrieve their information if needed.

+<p>Streamlined On-Site Process</p>

+ - Patients proceed directly to the indicated department and present their ticket.
+ - Staff use the ticket information to quickly access the patient’s details, ensuring a smooth check-in and registration process.
+ - Patients with e-tickets can display them on their smartphones for scanning, further reducing paper usage and improving efficiency.

+<p>Why Kiosks are Effective</p>

+ - Reduced Queues at Reception: Kiosks automate the initial registration process, minimizing the need for staff intervention and reducing bottlenecks at the reception desk.
+ - Enhanced Patient Experience: Clear and concise ticketing eliminates confusion, helping patients navigate the site and reach the correct department efficiently.
+ - Seamless Integration: Tickets generated at the kiosk integrate with the hospital's system, ensuring staff have access to the patient’s information without delays.
+ - Digital Accessibility: Sending e-tickets via email provides an additional layer of convenience, ensuring patients have access to their ticket details even if they lose the printed version.

+<p>This system complements the web app by providing similar functionality for walk-in patients, ensuring that pre-sorting and registration remain efficient regardless of how patients arrive at the site.</p>

 <b><p>This is a sample ticket that will be generated on the website for the patient.
 The ticket includes a QR Code that can be scanned upon arrival at the site.
 Once scanned, the patient’s details—such as age, medical history, allergies, and current symptoms—are automatically loaded into the system, allowing staff to provide appropriate treatment promptly.</b></p>

 <b><p> We use a QR Code for its simplicity and reliability.
 QR codes are easy to generate and scan, making them a practical solution for streamlining patient check-ins.
 A key feature of QR codes is their error correction capability, which allows them to remain scannable even if they are partially damaged by scratches, smudges, or other external factors.
 Additionally, this feature enhances readability, ensuring that QR codes can still be scanned accurately even if partially obscured, such as by stickers or minor physical defects. </b></p>